adityanayak-info/adityanayak-info.github.io/index.md

     <hr class="profile-rule">

-    <p>I am a PhD student at the <a class="inst-link" href="https://www.sci.pitt.edu" target="_blank">University of Pittsburgh</a> working at the intersection of <strong>Human-Computer Interaction (HCI)</strong> and the sociopolitical dimensions of technology.
+    <p>I am a PhD student at the <a class="inst-link" href="https://www.sci.pitt.edu" target="_blank">University of Pittsburgh</a> working on <strong>Human-Computer Interaction (HCI)</strong>.
 I use participatory design methods to co-design mechanisms for community-engagement for responsible technology development.</p>

     <hr class="profile-rule">